thespeocute/zombs.io-vps-setup-tutorial/README.md

 This guide helps you set up a lightweight proxy server on Ubuntu to host Zombs.io sessions with lower latency and more control.

-**Important Legal / Usage Note**
-This setup is for educational / private use only.
-Respect the original game's ToS.
-Many public VPS providers are already banned by Zombs.io — choose providers/locations carefully.

 ## ✨ Features
 - Simple Node.js + Express + WebSocket proxy
 - PM2 process manager (auto-restart, logs)